openebs/lvm-localpv/design/lvm/resize_workflow.md

   to LVM-CSI controller plugin.
 - LVM-CSI controller plugin is another container in the same pod where external-resizer is running.
   Once the controller plugin receives the `ControllerExpandVolume` gRPC request it does the following steps:
-  - List active snapshots on resizing volume, if there are any snapshots plugin will return an error as a response to the request.
+  - List active snapshots on resizing volume, if there are any snapshots plugin will return an error as a response to the request since LVM does not support online resizing of volume if snapshot(s) exist.
   - If there are no snapshots then the plugin will update the capacity on the corresponding LVMVolume resource and return success response to the request.
 - Once external-resizer gets success response it will mark PVC pending for filesystem expansion else